 You’ll plant basil right at the same time you transplant your tomatoes; when the soil has warmed and spring gives way to summer.
 Give it a lot of water and watch it grow, I never had a pest bothering my basil so I could easily keep it organic.
 If you want your basil to grow a bit longer, make sure to pinch the flowers off when they form.

 Pesto is so healthy for you… All these fresh greens and raw garlic.
 Parmesan cheese and olive oil and nuts…

-Basil is anti-inflammatory and can protect against arthritis (it is one of the essential oils I mention in my post about essential oils that will help support healthy bones and joints).
+Basil is anti-inflammatory and can protect against arthritis.
 It’s anti-bacterial and is rich in antioxidants.
 It supports healthy metabolism and is very good for your liver.

 Basil has a million other health benefits, I won’t list all of them here, but what I am trying to say is that it’s very healthy, so easy to grow, very easy to preserve, and so very tasty.